A World of Systems

 - How have systems of scientific methodology, and the knowledge we have obtained by them, changed over time?

-BINT21000 Boom, Bust and the American Economic Cycle (WORLD OF SYSTEMS/SO)
+BINT21000 Boom, Bust and the American Economic Cycle (WORLD OF SYSTEMS/SOCIAL SCIENCES)

 This course will look at the historical developments in the U.S. economy, with special focus on the role of capital markets and the financial services industry, from the 1930s to the present.
 Crucial events such as stock market collapses, major legislations governing the operations of financial markets & institutions, and milestones like the Great Recession and the Subprime Lending Crisis will be critically examined.
 The common thread throughout the course is to identify and analyze the interrelationship of multiple political, regulatory, economic, technological, global, and socio-psychological forces that have shaped the boom and bust cycles in the US economy.